prasanthpotturi/echoLoopback/README.md

 # Build An Alexa echo location Skill

+#### Description

-### This is a simple skill to demonstrate an approach to capture address in single utterance or multiple utterances in any order, with or without any pronouns.
+This is a simple skill to demonstrate an approach to capture address in single utterance or multiple utterances in any order, with or without any pronouns.

+    This demo skill will look for the following information from user date
+        time
+        address or location
+        duration
+    Note: address implies postal address and location implies civic location/business locations

+#### Technical Details
+    This Skills demonstrates some technical features such as
+    - Session Handling
+    - Handling Utterance without pronouns

+### Sample Utterance demo
+## Example - 1
+    User Utterance 1 : open loopback
+    Alexa : Welcome to Echo Location skill

+    User Utterance 2 : 7th ave today at five p.m. for two hours
+    Alexa : received all the required information

+## Example - 2
+    User Utterance 1 : open loopback
+    Alexa : Welcome to Echo Location skill, please provide your appointment info

+    User Utterance 2 : 7th ave
+    Alexa : thanks, now tell the duration, date, time, to complete your appointment

+    User Utterance 3 : two hours
+    Alexa : thanks, now tell the date, time, to complete your appointment

+    User Utterance 4 : today
+    Alexa : thanks, now tell the time, to complete your appointment

+    User Utterance 5 : 8 a.m.
+    Alexa : thanks, received all the required information for your appointment.
+Bye!

 ---